 - provide greater access for young people to high-quality, engaging, and evidence-based support when they step away from care.

-Two large randomised control trials and 10 pilot studies have shown MOST to be safe, effective and engaging for young people at all stages of treatment, and across diagnostic and severity spectrums.
+Four large randomised control trials, 7 major clinical trials and 15 pilot studies have shown MOST to be safe, effective and engaging for young people at all stages of treatment, and across diagnostic and severity spectrums.

 In a foundation study, 170 young people used MOST while recovering from first episode psychosis.
 The Horyzons study, which MOST has been developed from, found those using the online therapy had a five-and-a-half times greater increase in their likelihood of finding employment or enrolling in education compared to those receiving treatment as usual.

 They were also 50 per cent less likely to visit emergency departments or be admitted to hospital.

 MOST has been recognised for its contribution to addressing ill-mental health in Australia, and for the technology and graphic design behind it.